docsforadobe/after-effects-scripting-guide/docs/globals.rst

 **Description**

 Converts a formatted string for a frame time value to a number of seconds, given a specified frame rate.
 For example, if the formatted frame time value is 0:00:12 (the exact string format is determined by a project setting), and the frame rate is 24 fps, the time would be 0.5 seconds (12/24).
 If the frame rate is 30 fps, the time would be 0.4 seconds (12/30).
 If the time is a duration, the frames are counted from 0.
-Otherwise, the frames are counted from the project’s starting frame (see :ref:`Project.displayStartFrame`).
+Otherwise, the frames are counted from the project's starting frame (see :ref:`Project.displayStartFrame`).

 **Parameters**

 =================  ============================================================
 ``formattedTime``  The frame time value, a string specifying a number of
-                   frames in the project’s current time display format.
+                   frames in the project's current time display format.
 ``fps``            The frames-per-second, a floating-point value.
 ``isDuration``     Optional.
 When true, the time is a duration (measured from
                    frame 0).
-When false (the default), the time is measured from the project’s starting frame.
+When false (the default), the time is measured from the project's starting frame.
 =================  ============================================================

 **Returns**